 - Communicates the specific ways your organization can benefit theirs.

 - Outlines how a future B2B relationship may look between your organizations.

 - Brings abstract sales concepts down to earth with hard numbers.

 - Addresses the questions and concerns potential clients may have about your organization.

 According to a 2020 Gartner report, 80% of B2B sales interactions between buyers and suppliers will occur through digital channels by 2025.
 If your targeted accounts don’t even want to talk to you, how are you supposed to sell your product?

-A social approach allows potential clients to do the research themselves, coming to you after they’ve made their decision or when they need some clarification on your services when they’re already at that point, it’s much easier for you to close the deal and start a more direct relationship with them.
+A social approach allows potential clients to do the research themselves, coming to you after they’ve made their decision or when they need some clarification on your services when they’re ready to make a purchase.
+At this point, it’s much easier for you to close the deal and start a more direct relationship with them.

 Key Benefits of Social Selling